KhronosGroup/OpenXR-Tutorials/tutorial/Outlines.md

 ## Chapter 1.3 Setting Up
 Rename 1.3 to "Setting up a Development Environment"?
 Move to Chapter 2?
 Highly platform-dependent.
 Also API-dependent.
-Perhaps: separate tabs for Windows GL, WIndows D3D12, Windows Vulkan etc.
+Separate tabs for Windows GL, WIndows D3D12, Windows Vulkan etc.
 Where to get the SDK.
 What dependencies are required, and where to get them.
 Again, highly platform- and API-dependent.
 Introduce CMake and briefly explain its use.